deadpyxel/deadpyxel/README.md

 - AWS in general
 - Terraform
-- Elixir, Rust and Zig
+- Elixir, Odin and Zig

 ## Github Stats